BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

   * Uses Respeaker 6 mic array
   * 1200 second (20 min) record time intervals
   * No upload to FTP server (fully offline)
+**If you would like the Rasberry Pi to run online**...  press ``Ctrl+C`` when you see "Start of ecosystem monitoring startup script".
+  * Type ``cd ~/multi-channel-rpi-eco-monitoring``
+  * Run ``python setup.py`` and follow the prompts.
+This will create a ``config.json``   file which contains the sensor type, its configuration and the FTP server details.
+The config file can be created manually, or imported from external storage without running ``setup.py`` if preferred
+  * Make sure the timezone is set correctly.
+Check by typing ``sudo dpkg-reconfigure tzdata`` and following the prompts
+  * Type ``sudo halt`` to shut down the Pi
   * After reboot, the Pi should be good to go!

+### Make a new disk image

+* Take the microSD card from the Pi, and make a copy of it onto your computer [(How?)](https://howchoo.com/pi/create-a-backup-image-of-your-raspberry-pi-sd-card-in-mac-osx).
+  * Note: May need to run ``sudo -i`` (before sudo dd...) - this puts the terminal into root mode
+  * Note: After running sudo dd... it may take a while - You get no indication of how far through you are - as long as the no error appears in the terminal, or no new line for code entry, just wait (up to 1 hour for 32 GB SD card)
+* Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required - install on new SD card with Balena Etcher

 ### Side Notes

-* Be careful not to pull the power cable from the Pi (or pull the plug out the socket) - this has been known to corrupt the SD card, and requires a fresh install
+* Be careful not to pull the power cable from the Pi (or pull the plug out the socket) - this has been known to corrupt the SD card, and requires a fresh install.
-* Using a battery bank is a safe option - if it runs out of power, the Pi tends to shutdown safely
+* Using a battery bank is a safe option - if it runs out of power, the Pi tends to shutdown safely.
-* To safely power off, simply press the button on top of the Respeaker 6 Mic array, and wait for the green light (on the Pi) to stop flashing
+* To safely power off, simply press the button on top of the Respeaker 6 Mic array, and wait for the green light (on the Pi) to stop flashing.

 ## Authors
 This is a cross disciplinary research project based at Imperial College London, across the Faculties of Engineering, Natural Sciences and Life Sciences.

-Work unique to this repo: James Skinner

-All foundation work from the rpi-eco-monitoring repo: Becky Heath, Sarab Sethi, Rob Ewers, Nick Jones, David Orme, Lorenzo Picinali
+Work on this repo has been contributed by James Skinner, Becky Heath, Sarab Sethi, Rob Ewers, Nick Jones, David Orme, Lorenzo Picinali

 ## Citations